ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](threshold_100.gif)](threshold_100.gif)

 As you can see a value of '`-1`' will convert all colors white, while '`100%`' converts all colors to black.
-A '`50%`' is of course the most common value used.
+A '`50%`' is, of course, the most commonly used value.

 A value of '`0`' is a special case which turns all non-pure black colors, white.
 Of course if the image does not have pure-black colors, then you will only get a solid white image!